Assistance for Students with Disabilities

 The Southern Baptist Theological Seminary and Boyce College are committed to the admission of all qualified students without regard to disability.
 We further commit to providing resources to render the academic programs and support services accessible to all students.
 We provide reasonable accommodations to help facilitate academic success.
 Students with documented physical or learning disabilities may receive assistance and support from our office.
 Services are available for students with documented disabilities on a case-by-case basis according to individual needs.

 Students who believe they will need classroom accommodations to participate fully in the activities inherent in their academic programs at Southern Seminary or Boyce College should make those needs known as early as possible, preferably as soon as they have received notification of acceptance.

-Services are provided on an individual basis according to documentation provided by the student, tailored to individual needs, and may include, but are not limited to the following:
+Services are provided on an individual basis according to documentation provided by the student, tailored to individual needs, and may include:

 - Quiet room in which to take examinations.